cannam/repoint/README.md

 Installing and updating libraries
 ---------------------------------

-Run `vext install` to update all the configured libraries.
-If there is a `vext-lock.json` file present, `vext install` will update all libraries listed in that file to the precise revisions recorded there.
+Run `vext install` to check out all the configured libraries.
+If there is a `vext-lock.json` file present, `vext install` will check out all libraries listed in that file to the precise revisions recorded there.

 Run `vext update` to update all the configured libraries according to